justinwoo/nix-shorts/posts/your-first-derivation.md

 ## What is a derivation?

-A derivation in Nix is a definition of a build, which takes some inputs and produces an output.
-The inputs are almost always in a `src` attribute, and outputs are almost always some `/nix/store/some-hash-pkg-name` path.
-Depending on what command you run, the result of building a derivation may result in a new generation of your user environment or a result symlink.
+A derivation in Nix is a recipe to take some inputs and use those to create some outputs, something commonly called a "build".
+The inputs are usually some sources in a `src` attribute and the outputs are a path in the Nix store of the form `/nix/store/some-hash-pkg-name`.
+This path can either be a file (if the output is a single file) or a folder containing any number of files and folders and it will result in a `result` symlink pointing to this path or a new generation of your user environment.

 ## Basic derivation example

-Start with some inputs you want to build with.
+Start with some inputs you want to build with in this case a `src` folder with a text file in it.

 ```bash
 $ mkdir src